 "It's just so great to see what these kids are capable of," school board member Ken Mintz said during the event at Bishop Ranch 15 in San Ramon.
 "You actually get to see kids' passion ... and see them shine in an area that they love."

-The 93 contest winners and 199 honorable mentions were revealed during the three-hour Student Recognition Project open house and project display March 14.
+The 93 contest winners and 199 honorable mentions were revealed during the three-hour Student Recognition Project open house and project display Monday evening.
 The student submissions were judged by local professionals with expertise in the specific fields.

 "The program creates a collaboration between students, educators and the business community in the San Ramon Valley, promotes educational excellence and prepares students for future career possibilities," school district spokeswoman Elizabeth Graswich said in a statement.